It’s nighttime. You want to eat a plate of cheese and grab a glass of wine, but is that the best thing to do?

 5. Buy new pillows

-Your mattress and pillow can contribute to better sleep.
-Changing your pillow every 6 months is recommended especially if you suffer from allergies.
+Your mattress and pillows can contribute to better sleep.
+Changing your pillow every six months is recommended especially if you have allergies.

 By doing these five things, you can have a smooth transition into sleep every night.
 This will help you feel refreshed and energized for your next long workday.
 Want to know more things that you should be doing?
 Schedule an appointment with your primary care physician to get more insider tips to get you through the night.